 14. Transition your way to drinking more water

 Our day is composed of different activities.
 What do you do at the start of each day?
 Brush your teeth, take a bath, prepare meals, doing the dishes and so on.

-One way to consume more water is to use those transitions in between tasks as a cue to drinking a cup of water.
+One way to consume more water is to use those transitions between tasks as a cue to drinking a cup of water.

-Doing the laundry?
+Am I doing the laundry?
 Drink water before loading the washing machine.

-Making some coffee?
+Are you making some coffee?
 Why not drink a cup while waiting for it to brew.

 Preparing for an important meeting?
 Drink a cup before prepping your notes.

 Have you heard the term “different folks, different strokes”?